Follow us on social media for updates, news and blogs

 Instead of looking through filing cabinets for historic care plans, a good system should allow you to scroll through previous versions of care plan sections at the click of a button.
 This helps you quickly evidence previous care to see your residents’ progress over time in and provides an audit trail of the quality of your work, without needing to use precious physical storage space within your setting or distract staff from more important work.

-Having a digital systems means there’s no paper, unless you choose to print certain sections.
+Having a digital system means there’s no paper, unless you choose to print certain care plan sections.
 Accessing your work on a laptop or mobile device saves you from carrying cumbersome files around and keeping them organised, in addition to saving money and resources on re-stocking stationery.
 You can also export your care plans to PDFs to share with external health professionals, or add them to your Emergency Admission Packs to ensure you’re fully prepared to provide urgent information.

 Implementing technology like a care management system should transform your business by making your service more effective through increased efficiency and a consistent person-centred approach to care.
 With many leading software providers offering cost-effective products, and taking into consideration you will save money on paper and stationery while maximising your resource, it could end up saving you in the long run.